rohitraj22/fraudulent_transaction_detection/README.md

 This project is dedicated to identifying fraudulent financial transactions through a machine learning model.
 It features a comprehensive Jupyter notebook detailing the model's development and a Streamlit application for interactive, real-time predictions.

+## Dataset

+The model is trained on the `Fraud.csv` dataset.
+The dataset has been obtained from the source - https://www.kaggle.com/datasets/amanalisiddiqui/fraud-detection-dataset?resource=download

+The details of the variables used in the dataset have been provided in the `Data Dictionary.txt` file

 ## Features

 * **Exploratory Data Analysis (EDA):** In-depth analysis to uncover patterns and insights related to fraudulent activities.